May 4-8, 2019

 This program is designed for mid-level public power managers and supervisors interested in improving their management, communications, leadership knowledge and skills.
 New senior managers, and those with experience, who wish to refresh or enhance their knowledge and skills by participating in a highly interactive program that has been developed specifically for public power, will also benefit from this program.

-To earn this certificate, participants must complete the following requirements within one year:
+To earn this certificate, participants must complete all requirements within one year of attending their last course in the certificate program curriculum.

 1. Complete the required courses